jfgreen/jfgreen.uk/content/why-data-engineering.md

 #### Room for innovation

-The other main reason I want to invest in data engineering is that the entire "data" field continues to have lots of interesting developments.
+The other main reason I want to invest in data engineering is because the entire "data" field continues to have lots of interesting developments.

 There are focused but useful tools such as [DBT][4] that help compose data